cmgoffena13/etl-watcher/README.md

         # Step 3: If load_lineage is true, create address lineage relationships
         # This forces lineage data to be in source control and only reloads if necessary
+        # Can set manually through API, once execution is complete defaults back to False
         if pipeline_result['load_lineage']:
             lineage_data = {
                 "pipeline_id": pipeline_result['id'],